sftpplus/sftpplus-docs/doc_source/configuration/ssl.include.rst

 ssl_allowed_methods
 ^^^^^^^^^^^^^^^^^^^

-:Default value: `tlsv1 tlsv1.1 tlsv1.2 tlsv1.3`
+:Default value: `secure`
 :Optional: Yes
+:Values: * `secure`
+         * `all`
-:Values: * `tlsv1.0`
+         * `tlsv1.0`
          * `tlsv1.1`
          * `tlsv1.2`
          * `tlsv1.3`
 :From version: 1.7.4
 :Description:
-    This defines the space separated list of SSL and TLS methods that are accepted by this component during the secure communication handshake.
+    This defines the comma-separated list of SSL and TLS methods that are accepted by this component during the secure communication handshake.

+    Set this to `secure` to allow only the TLS methods that are currently considered secure.
+For now, this is TLS 1.2 and TLS 1.3 but this might be changed in the future.
+    Any other configured value is ignored.

+    Set this to `all` to allow any supported SSL or TLS method.
+    Any other configured value is ignored.

     Currently, the following methods are officially supported: